-Available when the Acronis Backup & Recovery 11.5 Agent for Hyper-V or Agent for ESX(i) is installed.
+Available when the Acronis Backup Agent for Hyper-V or Agent for VMware is installed.

 On selecting this, you specify the virtualization server and the target virtual machine.
 Then you proceed to the regular disk mapping procedure described below.

 Please be aware that the target machine will be powered off automatically before the recovery.
 If you prefer to power it off manually, modify the VM power management option.